Introduction

 Why Automation Matters in Figma

-Automation helps you:
+It helps you:

-- Save time on repetitive work
+- Save time on repetitive tasks

-- Keep designs consistent
+- Keep your designs consistent

 - Reduce manual errors

-- Scale design systems easily
+- Scale design systems more easily

-- Work faster with teams
+- Collaborate more effectively with teams

 Use Components for Reusable Elements

 Components are the foundation of automation in Figma.
+Instead of recreating the same elements repeatedly, you can reuse them across your designs.

 - Buttons